 Join our Law Notes WhatsApp Group and stay updated with Legal and Judicial Updates

-In Administrative Law, Delegated legislation is law made by an executive authority under powers given to them by primary legislation in order to implement and administer the requirements of that primary legislation.
+Also called Subordinate Legislation in Administrative Law, Delegated legislation is law made by an executive authority under powers given to them by primary legislation (such as Parliament) in order to implement and administer the requirements of that primary legislation.
 It is law made by a person or body other than the legislature but with the legislature's authority.

 Generally, delegation of legislation is necessary because the law can by an expert or a local body which has a better understanding, knowledge and expertise than the Legislature.